 Media highlights the negative connotations associated with business.
 Bad business deals.
-Big business monopolies that push out competition and limits choices of everyday people.
+Big business monopolies that limits choices of everyday people and prevents new products entering the market.
 How do you reconcile the fact that most Christians will work in a business of their own or in a business that belongs to someone else at some stage in their career?

 People throughout the Bible were involved in business.
 For example, Abraham was a successful business man.
 Solomon applauded a business woman in Proverbs 31.
 Some of the Apostles were involved in the fishing trade.
 Paul was a tent maker and advised Thessalonians to work in a trade (1 Thessalonians 4:11).
 Even Jesus was a carpenter.
 In fact, virtually everyone in the Bible was involved in some aspect of business.

 What is God’s view on business?
 God’s plan is to reconcile man to Himself.
 His Kingdom is coming to people on earth, which is why Jesus prayed: